segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 #### Entity removed

-Send an event to a destination when an entity assoacited with the profile no longer matches the audience condition.
+Send a Track event when an entity is removed because it no longer matches the audience conditions.
 Select your entity from the **Select entity** dropdown menu.

-Use this action to orchestrate campaigns in other tools.

 Example use cases:
 - Send a confirmation to a customer when a credit card associated with their profile has been paid off.